 Our policy fully supports the 2014 SEND Code of Practice; Inclusive Schooling of Children with Special Education Needs and the Disability Rights Code of Practice for Schools.

 Any concerns you may have about your child should be shared with your child’s class teacher, as they will usually know your child best.
 The class teacher may then seek advice and support from the school’s Special Educational Needs and Disabilities Co-ordinator (SENDCo).

-The SENDCo at Hunton CE Primary School is Mrs. Denney.
-She is usually in school on Mondays and Tuesdays.
-You can contact Mrs Denney via the school office or on the contact us page of the website.
+The SENDCo at Hunton CE Primary School is Mrs Wichall.
+She is usually in school on Tuesdays.
+You can contact Mrs Wichall via the school office or on the contact us page of the website.